marcussacana/RemoteControl/README.md

 - Inject a Managed Assembly
 - Can Inject before the target process execution begins
 - Can read, write and release data in the process memory
-- Supports x64 and x86 Applications (Don't use Any CPU Builds)
+- Supports x64 and x86 Applications
 - And others minor but cool features...
 - Everything without extras files! you can merge the RemoteControl into your assembly and don't will see any dll!